Frock the Vote!: Production and broadcast

 The episode originally aired on March 26, 2012.
 It was directed by Nick Murray.

 Sharon Needles impersonated politician Michele Bachmann on the episode.
 She also told Savage that she was bullied in her youth.
 Winning the challenge was a Drag Race highlight for her.
-According to The Standard, "Chad Michaels opts for an untraditional route, creating a pimp-inspired character with a double pink afro wig tied into a brown bob."
-HuffPost suggested Phi Phi O'Hara made an offenseive remark on the episode, but DiDa Ritz said she was not offended.
+HuffPost suggested Phi Phi O'Hara made an offensive remark on the episode, but DiDa Ritz said she was not offended.

 Billboard said Latrice Royale delivers "a legendary read" about Phi Phi O'Hara to Savage.
-Kevin O'Keeffe of Xtra Magazine wrote, "perhaps the single most memorable moment from [the episode] came from Latrice Royale, who got an incredible joke in at Phi Phi O’Hara’s expense...
-In the moment, it made fellow competitor Chad Michaels, as well as RuPaul and guest judge Dan Savage, break character to laugh, and it highlighted that Phi Phi’s choice to portray a racist caricature wasn’t paying off."
+Kevin O'Keeffe of Xtra Magazine wrote, "perhaps the single most memorable moment from [the episode] came from Latrice Royale, who got an incredible joke in at Phi Phi O'Hara's expense...
+In the moment, it made fellow competitor Chad Michaels, as well as RuPaul and guest judge Dan Savage, break character to laugh, and it highlighted that Phi Phi's choice to portray a racist caricature wasn't paying off."

+Fashion

+For the debate, Chad Michaels "opts for an untraditional route, creating a pimp-inspired character with a double pink afro wig tied into a brown bob," according to The Standard.
+For the fashion show, Phi Phi O'Hara wears a white dress.
+DiDa Ritz's dress is black.
+Chad Michaels wears a green and white dress, with a blonde wig.
+Latrice Royale has a black dress with a corset.
+Sharon Needles has a tan dress made of pantyhose, a black corset, and a blonde wig.

 Reception

 The A.V.
 Club gave the episode a rating of 'A-'.
-In Consequences 2018 "essential guide to finally starting" RuPaul's Drag Race, Allison Shoemaker called the episode "a highlight of one of the show’s best seasons".

-In 2022, Min Ji Park included Savage in Screen Rant's overview of the show's worst judges, based on Reddit, writing: "Although Dan Savage is a gay icon, his appearance on a politically themed episode of Drag Race was met with a rather lukewarm response...
+In Consequences 2018 "essential guide to finally starting" RuPaul's Drag Race, Allison Shoemaker called the episode "a highlight of one of the show's best seasons".
+In 2022, Min Ji Park included Savage in Screen Rants overview of the show's worst judges, based on Reddit, writing: "Although Dan Savage is a gay icon, his appearance on a politically themed episode of Drag Race was met with a rather lukewarm response...
 Although the queens are meant to pretend to run for office in the challenge, the fact that the show is a drag queen reality show is meant to be acknowledged.
 Savage simply took the maxi challenge too seriously for what the environment of Drag Race called for."
 In 2023, Kevin O'Keeffe of Xtra Magazine said the episode's main challenge "notoriously featured a wide range of performances, thanks to the vague and inconsistent criteria laid out for it."
+E. Alex Jung gave "honorable mention" to the "I've Got to Use My Imagination" performance in Vultures 2014 list of the show's ten best lip-syncs.
+Jared Richards ranked the performance number 12 in Junkee's 2018 list of the show's 40 "most iconic" lip-syncs.
+Kevin O'Keeffe ranked the performance number 25 in INTO Magazines 2018 "definitive ranking" of the show's lip-syncs to date.
+Sam Brooks ranked the performance number 35 in The Spinoffs 2019 "definitive ranking" of the show's 162 lip-syncs to date.